 Evaluations of the student's performance are provided by internship supervisors at the end of the internship year, reviewed by the DCT and clinical faculty, and placed in the student's file.
-Internships use their own evaluation forms, not a program form.
+Internship directors use their own evaluation forms, not a program form.
+Upon completion of the internship, an internship official should fill in and sign the Internship Completion Form.